Cranial Nerve Palsy: Causes and Treatments

 • Cranial Nerve Palsy: Can affect any of the twelve cranial nerves with diverse causes.

-• Bell's Palsy: Specifically involves the facial nerve and is often idiopathic, with sudden onset of facial paralysis.
+• Bell's Palsy: Specifically involves the facial nerve and is often idiopathic, with a sudden onset of facial paralysis.

 Understanding these differences aids in accurate diagnosis and treatment planning.